Ric Lee

 Richard "Ric" Lee (born 20 October 1945) is an English drummer of the blues rock band Ten Years After.

-Biography
+Ten Years After

-Lee was born in Mansfield, Nottinghamshire, England.
-Was a founding member of his first band, The Falcons.
-He was also a drummer for Ricky Storm and The Mansfields, which he was persuaded to leave in August 1965.
-Soon he took over drumming duties for The Jaybirds, with guitarist Alvin Lee, and bassist Leo Lyons.
+He was a founding member of his first band, The Falcons, and was also a drummer for Ricky Storm and The Mansfields, which he was persuaded to leave in August 1965.
+Soon he took over drumming duties for The Jaybirds, with guitarist Alvin Lee (no relation), and bassist Leo Lyons.

 In 1966 they arrived in London, where a keyboardist, Chick Churchill also joined the band.

-In 1968, the band auditioned at the Marquee Club in London under the name The Blues Yard, but quickly became the successful outfit, Ten Years After.
-With this group, Lee played at rock festivals including Woodstock in 1969 and the Isle of Wight Festival on 29 August 1970 as well as appearances at The Newport Jazz Festival, The Miami, Atlanta and Texas Pop Festivals.
+In 1967, Churchill got the band an audition at the Marquee Club in London under the name The Blues Yard, but quickly became the successful outfit, Ten Years After.
+With this group, Lee played at rock festivals including Woodstock in 1969 (where they performed the songs "Spoonful", "Good Morning Little Schoolgirl", "Hobbit", "I Can't Keep from Crying Sometimes", "Help Me", and "I'm Going Home"), and the Isle of Wight Festival on 29 August 1970 as well as appearances at The Newport Jazz Festival, The Miami, Atlanta and Texas Pop Festivals.

+Ten Years After continued touring after Alvin Lee's death (on 6 March 2013).
+Lee has been in Ten Years After since the group was formed in 1966.
+He has played on all their records, including their best known tracks "Love Like a Man" (1970) and "I'd Love to Change the World" (1971), and still tours with them as of 2023 with original keyboardist Chick Churchill, and two new members: guitarist/vocalist Marcus Bonfanti (British Blues Awards winner) and bassist Colin Hodgkinson.
+This incarnation released its first studio album, A Sting in the Tale, in 2017.

+In September 2024, it was announced that the Ten Years After line-up of Lee, Churchill, Bonfanti, and Hodgkinson had split but that Lee intended to premiere a new line-up in early 2025.